1995. Buy motor and charger. Put 'em in the basement.

 June 26, Get stock.
 1 hr.

 June 29 - July 3.
 Cutting and welding.
-Actually have something to show for the effort… it is beginning to look like a trike.
+Actually have something to show for the effort it is beginning to look like a trike.
 15 hrs.

-trike taking shape Starting to look like something.
+Starting to look like something.
 I will not be using the molded plastic seat from JC Whitney; it is too bulky.
 So ignore that.
 Notice the Honda front wheel, forks and handlebars.

 July 10,11.
 Cutting and welding.
 7 hrs.